Niccolini-Cowper Madonna

-The Niccolini-Cowper Madonna, also known as the Large Cowper Madonna, is a painting by the Italian High Renaissance artist Raphael, depicting Mary and Child, against a blue sky.
+The Niccolini-Cowper Madonna, also known as the Large Cowper Madonna, is a painting by the Italian High Renaissance artist Raphael, depicting Mary and Jesus Christ as the Christ Child, against a blue sky.

 The painting

 The painting may have been the last of Raphael's Florentine paintings before he left for Rome.
 It is more complex than a similar painting the Small Cowper Madonna of a few years earlier.
 The Virgin and Child fill the canvas, creating an imposing effect.
-The two are more closely related, both by positioning of their bodies and their intimacy.
+The two are more closely related, both by the positioning of their bodies and their intimacy.
 Raphael may have derived the talent for creating a natural intimacy through Leonardo da Vinci.
-The portrayal of the infant's energy is reminiscent of works of Michelangelo.
+The portrayal of the infant's energy is reminiscent of the works of Michelangelo.
 The compelling, playful Child reaches for the Madonna's top as if wanting to nurse.
 Both paintings bear the name of their former owners.

 An inscription on the painting, center right on the border of Madonna's bodice: MDVIII.R.V.PIN tells that it was painted in 1508 by Raphael of Urbino.